metry-io/energimolnet-ng/README.md

 #### query(params)

 The query method is used to list all (or a subset of all) items of a type.
-A common example is to list all the contracts a user can acess.
+A common example is to list all the meters a user can acess.

 If `params` is undefined, the query will return all items of the collection type that the authenticated user has access to.

 ```
-angular.module('myModule').controller('myContractsController', [
+angular.module('myModule').controller('myMetersController', [
-  'emContracts',
+  'emMeters',
-  function(Contracts) {
+  function(Meters) {
     var vm = this;

-    Contracts.query().then(function(result) {
+    Meters.query().then(function(result) {
-      vm.contracts =  result.data;
+      vm.meters =  result.data;
       vm.pagination = result.pagination;
     }, function(error) {
       // "handle" error